stormpath/stormpath-documentation/source/reference.rst

     - (SAML only) The algorithm used by the SAML Identity Provider to sign SAML assertions that are returned to Stormpath.
 For more information see :ref:`saml-configuration`.

   * - ``attributeStatementMappingRules``
-    - Object
+    - Link
     - N/A
-    - (SAML only) This object contains the rules that map SAML assertions to Stormpath resource attributes.
+    - (SAML only) This collection contains the rules that map SAML assertions to Stormpath resource attributes.
 For information about what's found in this object, see :ref:`below <ref-attribute-mapping>`.
-For more information about how this is used, please see :ref:`Step 7 of the SAML configuration section <saml-mapping>`.
+For more information about how it is used, please see :ref:`Step 7 of the SAML configuration section <saml-mapping>`.

   * - ``serviceProviderMetadata``
     - Link
     - N/A
     - (SAML only) This object contains metadata related to your Service Provider.
 For information about what's found in this object, see :ref:`below <ref-sp-metadata>`.
-For more information about how this is used, please see :ref:`Step 3 of the SAML configuration section <configure-sp-in-idp>`.
+For more information about how it is used, please see :ref:`Step 3 of the SAML configuration section <configure-sp-in-idp>`.

 **Provider Example (Facebook)**